DattaAnupam/FoodDeliveryPage/README.md

-# This is a food delivery wesite's main page.
+# This is a food delivery website's main page.

 ## Features:
 * A responsive nav bar which gets hidden when the page is opened into phones' web browsers.